magnussolution/magnusbilling7/wiki/en/modules/provider/provider.rst

 Credit
 ------

-| How much credit do you have in your provider account?
+| The amount of credit you have in your provider's account.
 This field is optional.